lambo-liu/lambo-liu/README.md

 🌊 I'm a 2rd year CS student at the University of Waterloo

-🎸 I like too many things to name - from chess to fantasy basketball to finding new music
+🎸 I like too many things to name - from chess to fantasy basketball to new music

 🌞 But above all, I like creating cool projects that make people smile!